hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### Implicit functions

 We can also represent geometric models as an isosurface of a scalar field.
 This way we have a continuous representation of a surface given by an implicit function.
 Visualization of implicit surfaces can be computed with raytracing or we can subdivide the space and extract a polygonal mesh using a method like Marching Cubes.
-A continuous representation has some advantages as
+A continuous representation has some advantages as we have arbitrary resolution at a low storage cost.
+As neural networks are universal aproximators

-As we are not restricted to a discrete representation

-Another common geometric model is the _implicit representation_, where a surface is generated as an isosurface of a _3D_ ... precisely a multiresolution representation based on a _data_ ...
-As the ﬁeld _function_s used by _implicit_ objects are usually
-All representations we saw so far
-- continuous
-- compact
-- huge advances recently

 ### These representations are not exhaustive